Lhy-code/MIVG/readme.md

 # MIVG: Mode- Isolated Velocity-Guide Algorithm

 MIVG is a novel algorithm designed to enhance obstacle avoidance and motion control for robotic manipulators.
-By dynamically adjusting the velocity guidance and isolating target-driven and obstacle-avoidance tasks, DMVG achieves superior performance in complex environments compared to traditional methods.
+By dynamically adjusting the velocity guidance and isolating target-driven and obstacle-avoidance tasks, MIVG achieves superior performance in complex environments compared to traditional methods.

 ![alt text](pictures/Exhibition.svg)